jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Google-Cloud-Threat-Horizons-Report-H12024.md

 throughout 2023, we observed threat actors leverage illicit cloud access in an attempt to infect third parties.
-This less common tactic, constituting over 25% of observed incidents, has significant security impacts for organizations on both sides of the attack.
+This less common tactic, constituting over 25% of
+![2023 Cloud Compromises: Initial Access - Pie chart showing percentages for Weak or no password, Misconfiguration, Sensitive UI or API exposed, Vulnerable software, Other, and Leaked credentials] observed incidents, has significant security impacts for organizations on both sides of the attack.
 For an organization unwittingly hosting malicious activity,